Actindo-AG/Documentation/RetailSuiteAccounting/Operation/04_CreateManualBooking.md

 # Create a manual booking

-Even though the system usually books transactions automatically through the automated functions across the different modules, the *Accounting* module also allows to record bookings manually.
-In some cases, it may be necessary to record transactions manually when a transaction has been performed but not yet recorded, for example a cash payment or an issued invoice.
+Even though transactions are usually posted automatically through the automated functions across the different modules, you can also record postings manually.
+In some cases, it is necessary to record transactions manually when a transaction has been performed but not yet recorded, for example a cash payment or an issued invoice.

  > [Info] It is essential to select the correct booking period, that is, the correct fiscal year, month and journal, before making a manual booking.
 For detailed information, see [Select fiscal year](./01_SelectFiscalYear).

 #### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](../Integration/01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create a fiscal year](../Integration/04_ManageFiscalYear.md#create-a-fiscal-year).
-- A fiscal year is selected, see [Select fiscal year](./01_SelectFiscalYear.md).
+A fiscal year has been selected, see [Select fiscal year](./01_SelectFiscalYear.md).

 #### Procedure